Democracy in Mexico: First Empire: 1821-1823

-Mexico did not initially establish a democracy upon securing independence - Agustin de Iturbide manipulated the newly founded political institutions and military to establish an empire that remained intact until pressure from Antonio Lopez de Santa Anna forced him to abdicate.
+Mexico did not initially establish a democracy upon securing independence: Agustín de Iturbide manipulated the newly founded political institutions and military to establish an empire that remained intact until pressure from Antonio López de Santa Anna forced him to abdicate.

 After the war, the country was governed by a provisional governing junta, whose 38 delegates were all conservatives chosen by Iturbide.
-This council excluded two guerilla leaders, Guadalupe Victoria and Vicente Guerrero, who were deemed by some historians to have been essential to securing Mexico's Independence.
+This council excluded two guerrilla leaders, Guadalupe Victoria and Vicente Guerrero, who were deemed by some historians to have been essential to securing Mexico's independence.

 The first thing the junta sought to do was to hold elections for a congress that would write Mexico's new constitution.
 To select the delegates for the Congress, town councils chose electors who then selected delegates for each province.
 Each province's delegation had to select one secular clergyman, one military representative, and one judge or lawyer.
 The nobility, mining, commercial, and industrial sectors also had reserved seats.
-As noted by historian Robert Miller, these regulations put the congress "in the hands of conservatives, professionals, the wealthy and the aristocracy - no seats were available to the lower classes."
+As noted by historian Robert Miller, these regulations put the congress "in the hands of conservatives, professionals, the wealthy and the aristocracy – no seats were available to the lower classes".
 In other words, the interests of the masses were largely unrepresented in the congress, making the convention undemocratic in nature.

 In the Constituent Congress, a handful of liberals advocated for a republic, while the conservatives sought a monarchy headed by a European prince.
 Iturbide's partisans tried to manipulate the constitutional debates to crown Iturbide as emperor.
 Though Iturbide's popularity among the delegates began to wane, Iturbide organized the military to demonstrate in his favor.
 After a "spontaneous demonstration" in the capital, soldiers gathered around Iturbide's house, begging him to become emperor.
 Iturbide went to the congress and asked for their approval, and without legal quorum, was selected as the constitutional emperor of Mexico.

 The army, however, contained numerous Freemasons that associated with liberal civilians who championed a representative government.
-Antonio Lopez de Santa Anna, thus, found support from this portion of the army and ex-revolutionary leaders and published the Plan of Casa Mata, which called for a new congress and national representation.
+Antonio López de Santa Anna, thus, found support from this portion of the army and ex-revolutionary leaders and published the Plan of Casa Mata, which called for a new congress and national representation.
 With mounting pressure from Santa Anna's force and from the general public, Iturbide was forced to resign.

 Constitution of 1824 and early republic to 1855

 The ouster of the First Empire provided an opportunity to establish a federated republic with representative democratic forms under the Constitution of 1824.
 Although the new constitution formalized democratic principles for the new nation-state, military officers from the era of independence became the political leaders in the young republic.
 Multiple coups undermined these principles.
-General Antonio López de Santa Anna, initially a liberal who became conservative, emerged as the military strongman (caudillo) of Mexico, dominating Mexican politics until 1855.
+General Antonio López de Santa Anna, initially a liberal who became conservative, emerged as the military strongman (caudillo), dominating Mexican politics until 1855.